-The conference will cover the main climate-related existing policies, at EU, national and subnational levels and will include three plenary sessions on Energy efficiency, Renewable policies and Environmental taxation.
-A special session will focus on the EU ETS.
+The conference covered the main climate-related existing policies, at EU, national and subnational levels and included four plenary sessions on Energy efficiency, Renewable policies, Environmental taxation and EU ETS.

 Lucas Bretschger is Full Professor of Economics/Resource Economics at ETH Zurich and President of the European Association of Environmental and Resource Economists (EAERE).
 His main research interests are the theory and policy of natural resources and the environment as well as growth, trade, climate, and public economics.
 He is a Research Associate at the University of Oxford and holds the title of Professor at the University of Zurich.
 He has been a consultant to the Swiss government on climate issues, a member of the Swiss delegation at international climate negotiations, and the founder of the SURED Conference on Monte Verità, which brings together leading experts on sustainable resource use and economic dynamics.